 AzMERIT is a state assessment aligned to Arizona's state learning standards which detail the concepts covered in select courses.

-Students will take AzMERIT End-of-Course (EOC) tests in English Language Arts (ELA) and Math that will test their proficiency in these subjects.
+Students will take AzMERIT test their Sophomore year in English Language Arts (ELA) and Math that will test their proficiency in these subjects.